It was damn cold.

 As usual, i booked our flight at Cebu Pacific.
 I kinda figured out that i didn't really have to eat in the plane since it was

-dinner.
+merely a two hour flight and it was scheduled right afterdinner.
 So with those in mind, i managed to save around 4k per head by choosing the said flight (compared to PAL's peak

 season rate which really soared sky high).
 Note though